The English West Country Accent

 What are the origins of the West Country accent?

 The West Country accent can be traced all the way back to the West Saxon dialects that later developed into Old English.
-The Saxons were a group of peoples from the region that is now northern Germany.
-Many settled in the southwest of England.
+The Saxons were a group of people from the region that is now northern Germany.
+Many settled in south west England.
 The precise details of how they ended up there is unclear, but it is thought that some were settled by the Romans and others arrived independently.